MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 The following requirements and configurations apply to all Q# projects.

-* All *.qs files that you want to be included in the project must be under a folder named **src**, which must be under the project root folder.
+* All *.qs files that you want to be included in the project must be under a folder named **src**, which must be under the Q# project root folder.
 When you create a Q# project in VS Code, the `/src` folder is created automatically.
 * The *qsharp.json* manifest file should be at the same level as the **src** folder.
 When you create a Q# project in VS Code, the *qsharp.json* file is created automatically.
 * Operations and functions in available source files can be accessed using `open` statements: